Yogipopat/Dice-Game/README.md

 ## Customization

 Feel free to customize the game to suit your preferences.
 You can modify the styles, change the dice images, or add new features to enhance the game experience.

-## Contributing

-If you'd like to contribute to this project, please follow our [contribution guidelines](CONTRIBUTING.md).
-We welcome improvements, bug fixes, and new features.

-## License

-This project is licensed under the [MIT License](LICENSE).
-You are free to use, modify, and distribute the code for personal or commercial purposes.
-If you have any questions or suggestions, please open an issue or reach out to us.

 Enjoy playing the Dice Game! 🎲